Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

 After copying the phrase somewhere safe, you will need to confirm the phrase.
-Please select the words in the corresponding order that they were labeled and provided.
-If you accidentally select a wrong word, you may click it at the bottom to remove it from the selection.
+Please select the words in the correct order.
+If you accidentally select a word out of order, you may click it at the bottom to remove it from the selection.

 <br/>